yaelth/drive/README.md

 ## Why another Google Drive client?

 Background sync is not just hard, it is stupid.
-My technical and philosophical rants about why it is not worth to implement:
+Here are my technical and philosophical rants about why it is not worth to implement:

 * Too racy.
-Data has been shared between your remote resource, local disk and sometimes in your sync daemon's in-memory struct.
-Any party could touch a file any time, hard to lock these actions.
-You end up working with multiple isolated copies of the same file and trying to determine which is the latest version and should be synced across different contexts.
+Data is shared between your remote resource, local disk and sometimes in your sync daemon's in-memory structs.
+Any party could touch a file at any time.
+It is hard to lock these actions.
+You end up working with multiple isolated copies of the same file and trying to determine which is the latest version that should be synced across different contexts.

 * It requires great scheduling to perform best with your existing environmental constraints.
-On the other hand, file attributes has an impact on the sync strategy.
-Large files are blocking, you wouldn't like to sit on and wait for a VM image to get synced before you start to work on a tiny text file.
+On the other hand, file attribute have an impact on the sync strategy.
+Large files block -- you wouldn't like to sit on and wait for a VM image to get synced before you can start working on a tiny text file.

 * It needs to read your mind to understand your priorities.
-Which file you need most?
+Which file do you need most?
 It needs to read your mind to foresee your future actions.
 I'm editing a file, and saving the changes time to time.
-Why not to wait until I feel confident enough to commit the changes to the remote resource?
+Why not to wait until I feel confident enough to commit the changes remotely?

 `drive` is not a sync daemon, it provides:

 * Upstreaming and downstreaming.
 Unlike a sync command, we provide pull and push actions.
-User has opportunity to decide what to do with their local copy and when.
-Do some changes, either push it to remote or revert it to the remote version.
-Perform these actions with user prompt.
+The user has the opportunity to decide what to do with their local copy and when they decide to.
+Make some changes, either push the file remotely or revert it to the remote version.
+You can perform these actions with user prompt:

 	    $ echo "hello" > hello.txt
 	    $ drive push # pushes hello.txt to Google Drive
 	    $ echo "more text" >> hello.txt
 	    $ drive pull # overwrites the local changes with the remote version

 * Allowing to work with a specific file or directory, optionally not recursively.
-If you recently uploaded a large VM image to Google Drive, yet  only a few text files are required for you to work, simply only push/pull the file you want to work with.
+If you recently uploaded a large VM image to Google Drive, yet only a few text files are required for you to work, simply only push/pull the exact files you'd like to worth with:

 	    $ echo "hello" > hello.txt
 	    $ drive push hello.txt # pushes only the specified file
-	    $ drive pull path/to/a/b # pulls the remote directory recursively
+	    $ drive pull path/to/a/b path2/to/c/d/e # pulls the remote directory recursively

 * Better I/O scheduling.
 One of the major goals is to provide better scheduling to improve upload/download times.